-This pattern of disruption and unnecessary anger at hotel, restaurant servers and us seemed to be their normal behavior.
+This pattern of disruption and unnecessary anger at hotel and restaurant service people proved to be their normal behavior.
 We were greatly relieved when the week finally ended.
-Here are some suggestions for making sure you travel with compatible companions.
+With that experience, and other similar ones, here are some suggestions for making sure you travel with compatible companions.

-1. Sit down together before you leave home with the fellow travelers, and work out all the ground rules.
+1. Sit down together before you leave home with your fellow travelers and work out all the ground rules.
 Be thorough, so there will be no misunderstandings.

 2. Where will you stop each night?
-Before you depart, scan the online info together.
-Be sure to agree on the motel, campground or other overnight facilities.
+Before you depart, get out the maps and be sure to agree on the motel, campground or other overnight facilities where you'll stay.

-3. Agree on times of pit stops for gasoline, bathroom visits and meals.
+3. Agree on times of pit stops for gasoline, bathroom visits and mid-trip meals.
 When we do long road trips, the general rule is to stop every three hours.
-Of course, if other travelers need more frequent pit stops, they'll be accommodated.
+Of course, if kids and other travelers need more frequent pit stops, they'll need to be accommodated.

 4. Who pays for what and who drives?
-It's usual that the passengers pay the driver's fuel costs.
-When appropriate on very long road trips, passengers should volunteer to take over some driving shifts.
+It's usual that the travelers who are riding in the car pay the driver's fuel costs.
+When appropriate, passengers should volunteer to take over some driving shifts.

 5. Today there's no need for one person in the car to blare out loud music that could offend others' ears.
-Take along enough electronic sound and sight doodads and noise-cancelling earphones to satisfy everyone's entertainment tastes, as well as need for silence during the journey.
+Take along enough electronic sound and sight doodads and noise-cancelling earphones to satisfy everyone's entertainment tastes or need for silence during the journey.